Gut Health Secrets Every Mom Needs to Know

 At the heart of the gut-brain axis is a two-way communication system:4,5,6

-For HSP moms, the gut-brain axis can act as both a shield and a source of vulnerability.
-When the gut is thriving—with a balanced microbiome and a healthy gut lining—it supports the nervous system, making it easier to stay calm, resilient, and emotionally steady in the face of parenting stressors.
+When the gut is thriving—with a balanced microbiome and a healthy gut lining—it supports the nervous system, making it easier for moms to stay calm, resilient, and emotionally steady in the face of parenting stressors.
 But when the gut is out of balance, the feedback loop between the gut and brain can amplify feelings of overwhelm, fatigue, and emotional instability.

 The Energy Demands of Motherhood